VForWaTer/hydrobox/docs/contribution.rst

         #.
 Pull request your fork back into the main repository

 The idea behind hydrobox is to be used on top of numpy, scipy and pandas.
-This implies usage the data types defined in these libraries whenever possible.
+This implies using the data types defined in these libraries whenever possible.
 The main purpose of hydrobox is to save hydrologists from reproducing their codes in every single project.
-Therefore a hydrobox tool shall:
+Therefore a hydrobox tool should:

     #. combine analysis steps belonging together into one function, while
     #. separating preprocessing from analysis
-    #. be helpful for other hydrologists
+    #. be helpful to other hydrologists
     #. output common python, numpy or pandas datatypes